STEALTHTEMP1/openwebui-installer/BRANCH_ANALYSIS_FIXES.md

 1. Create `scripts/lib/integration_tester.sh` to house comprehensive integration tests.
 2. Implement distinct test suites (e.g., CLI, installer logic, Swift app build/basic run).
 3. Use `git worktree` to create isolated environments for testing a branch.
-4. Integrate this into `post_merge_validation.sh` as a critical step.
+4. Integrate this into the CI workflow as a critical step.
 5. Add environment checks (e.g., for `xcodebuild`) to skip irrelevant tests gracefully.
 6. Expand the number and depth of runtime tests for Python and Swift components.